What is IVDD?

 If any of these symptoms are noted and you are concerned about this condition it is important to follow up with your primary care veterinarian or the emergency veterinary clinic right away.

-A thorough neurological exam, x-rays and/or MRI will help confirm the diagnosis of IVDD and will better determine if surgery is needed.
+A thorough neurological exam and advanced imaging such as x-rays and/or MRI will help confirm the diagnosis of IVDD and will better determine if surgery is needed.

 Conservative Management of IVDD